google-site-verification: google57b9e0c1d3786067.html

 The Future of AI in Court Pleadings

-As AI technology evolves, the role of AI-Generated pleadings in court filings is likely to grow as well.
+As artificial intelligence technology evolves, the role of AI-Generated pleadings in court filings is likely to grow as well.
 If lawyers maintain ethical standards, we anticipate AI’s new learning and adaptability will increase the likelihood of more attorneys using AI-Generated tools to supplement their legal research, briefs, and pleadings.

 AI has its place in legal documents.
-No matter how great AI becomes, lawyers will always be needed to ensure equality and justice are served.
+No matter how great artificial intelligence becomes, lawyers will always be needed to ensure equality and justice are served.

 Final Thoughts